CarlosLanderas/go-cross-platform-builder/README.md

 **go build crossbuild.go**

-configure your target platforms and architectures in targets.json.
+Then configure your target platforms and architectures in targets.json.
 For example:

 ```json